 Some situations that occur after regular business hours may require rabies test results as soon as possible so that a medical determination about rabies PEP can be made.
-In these Situations, on-call laboratory scientists are available; and specimens may be examined Fridays from 12:00 PM to 4:30 PM, on a weekend, or on a State holiday, with prior approval of DHMH PHPA (Prevention and Health Promotion Administration) epidemiology staff.
-To reach the epidemiology staff during regular business hours, contact the DHMH PHPA for Zoonotic and Vector-borne Diseases (CZVBD) at 410-767-5649 (main); 410-767-6703 (DHMH State Public Health Veterinarian ); or 410-767-6618 (CZVBD) Rabies Chief).
-After hours, use the DHMH IDEORB (Infectious Disease Epidemiology and Outbreak Response Bureau) Epidemiologist-On-Call pager at 410-716-8194 or call the SYSCOM operator at 410-795-7365 and ask to be directed to the Epidemiologist-on-Call for all rabies consultations.
+In these Situations, on-call laboratory scientists are available; and specimens may be examined Fridays from 12:00 PM to 4:30 PM, on a weekend, or on a State holiday, with prior approval of the MD Department of Health PHPA (Prevention and Health Promotion Administration) epidemiology staff.
+To reach the epidemiology staff during regular business hours, contact the MD Department of Health PHPA for Zoonotic and Vector-borne Diseases (CZVBD) at 410-767-5649 (main); 410-767-6703 (MD Department of Health State Public Health Veterinarian ); or 410-767-6618 (CZVBD) Rabies Chief).
+After hours, use the MD Department of Health IDEORB (Infectious Disease Epidemiology and Outbreak Response Bureau) Epidemiologist-On-Call pager at 410-716-8194 or call the SYSCOM operator at 410-795-7365 and ask to be directed to the Epidemiologist-on-Call for all rabies consultations.

-After receiving approval for an emergency examination request, contact one of the following DHMH Laboratories Administration staff (in the order listed below) to arrange for testing and appropriate submission.
+After receiving approval for an emergency examination request, contact one of the following MD Department of Health Laboratories Administration staff (in the order listed below) to arrange for testing and appropriate submission.
 (NOTE In addition to the rabies submission form, the specimen should be accompanied by the submitter's after-hours contact information to receive results).

-- 1) Rabies Lab On-Call No: 443-735-1291 - 2) Rabies Lab Supervisor (Kenneth Okogi): 443-799-9490 - 3) OLEPR (Jim Svrjcek or BT Coordinator): 410-925-3121 - 5) Laboratory Director, Dr. Robert Myers: 443-928-0925
+1) Rabies Lab On-Call No: 443-735-1291

+Rabies Lab Supervisor (Kenneth Okogi): 443-799-9490 OLEPR (Jim Svrjcek or BT Coordinator): 410-925-3121 Laboratory Director, Dr. Robert Myers: 443-928-0925